Category:1036 Reinforcing Steel for Concrete

 Epoxy coated reinforcing steel should only be accepted if coated by one of the qualified coating plants designated on PAL.
 A PAL epoxy coating plant should be inspected once a month when the plant is providing material for MoDOT work.
 At the time of inspection of the plant the inspector should confirm that the plant is producing to meet MoDOT specifications however, it is not necessary that the production be specifically for MoDOT work if the process used is typical of that employed for MoDOT work.

 New epoxy coating plants will be added to PAL by Construction and Materials on the basis of a standard PAL application except that the coating material to be used must be indicated and must be an approved material.
 Epoxy coating material shall be approved based on the compliance of test results with ASTM A775/A775M.
 Tests on epoxy coating material shall be performed by an acceptable agency.
-A report summarizing the results of all tests and bearing the signature of the testing laboratory shall be submitted to Construction and Materials for review, along with completed copies of GS-13 Form 1 and GS-13 Form 4.
+A report summarizing the results of all tests and bearing the signature of the testing laboratory shall be submitted to Construction and Materials for review, along with completed copies of the New Product Evaluation Form and GS-13 Form 4.
 The manufacturer will also provide at least one compatible field patching material.

 (a) Magnetic gauge, reading range 0-40 mils (0-1000 μm).